OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 A dictionary add-in consists of three main component files:

-- An XML manifest file that describes the add-in.
+- An XML-formatted add-in only manifest file that describes the add-in.
 - An HTML file that provides the add-in's UI.
 - A JavaScript file that provides logic to get the user's selection from the document, sends the selection as a query to the web service, and then displays returned results in the add-in's UI.